 We do NOT grant continuing medical education credits for this course.
 If you require CME/CEU credits, please see our CPR course for in-hospital providers.

 This course is written based on scientific evidence.
-This course is current with respect to 2015 American Heart Association (AHA) Guidelines for CPR and ECC.
+This course is current with respect to the latest 2016 American Heart Association (AHA) Guidelines for CPR and ECC.
 These guidelines are current until they are replaced on October 2020.
 This science is compatible with Canadian Heart & Stroke Foundation (HSF), European Resuscitation Council (ERC) and the International Liaison Committee on Resuscitation (ILCOR).

 Additional information is available for organizations that are reviewing our course, just ask us.